Living-with-machines/lwmdb/docs/deploy.md

 $ docker compose -f local.yml up --env-file=.envs/local --build
 ```

+!!! note

-Note: this uses the `.envs/local` file provided in the repo.
+    This uses the `.envs/local` file provided in the repo.
 This *must not* be used in production, it is simply for local development and to ease demonstrating what is required for `.envs/production`, which *must* be generated separately for deploying via `production.yml`.

 It will take some time to download a set of `docker` images required to run locally, after which it should attempt to start the server in the `django` container.
 If successful, the console should print logs resembling